New England Conservatory of Music: Early history (1868–1900)

 Illustrations from NEC's second home at the former St. James Hotel in Franklin Square.
-NEC was located there from 1882–1902.
+NEC was located there from 1882 to 1902.

 Tourjée continued establishing his public presence within the musical community in Boston by initiating the first national conference of music teachers, which met in Boston as the National Music Congress in 1869.
 Under the direction of Patrick Gilmore, he was also selected as one of the organizers behind Boston's National Peace Jubilee.
 That same year, he assembled and rehearsed a chorus of over 10,000 that performed in present-day Copley Square to celebrate the end of the Civil War.
 Three years later at the World's Peace Jubilee, which he also co-organized under Gilmore, the size of his chorus was doubled.

 Similarly, New England Conservatory was also establishing itself as a pioneering institution even in its infancy.
 It was the first school in the United States to offer a course in public school music, and one of the faculty members who taught that course, Luther Whiting Mason, was the first to introduce music into Boston Public Schools.
 At the request of the Japanese government, Mason traveled to the country from 1879 to 1882 to introduce western music education to Japanese schools.
 In Japan, this system came to be known as the "Mason-song" system.

 By the end of 1868, the conservatory had grown from its original seven rooms to twenty-five, with 1,212 students enrolled.
 Meanwhile, Tourjée established an affiliation with Boston University in hopes of providing a more comprehensive collegiate education for musicians.
 He eventually took on the role of Dean at the university, holding the position until his death in 1891.

 By 1882, NEC had outgrown the rooms in the Boston Music Hall and moved operations to the St. James Hotel in Franklin Square in Boston's South End.
 The large building functioned as both an academic facility and a residence hall for female students.
 Even though St. James Hotel provided many amenities the Music Hall had been lacking, it still desperately needed a recital hall.
 So in 1884, the conservatory purchased land adjacent to the hotel and, almost immediately, construction began on a new recital hall.
 Through substantial contributions from wealthy trustees, including Jacob Sleeper, the new hall was rushed to completion and Sleeper Hall opened on January 13, 1886.
 The hall was rapidly put to heavy use, with 109 classical music concerts and hundreds of student recitals performed in the first year.

 As the conservatory grew, so did its ties to musical life in Boston.
 When Henry Higginson founded the Boston Symphony Orchestra in 1881, he called on 19 members of NEC faculty to serve as section leaders.
 The close ties between these historic institutions continue today.